-19.8 There may be occasions when commercial uses are developed jointly as part of one application.
-If the cumulative floorspace of these uses exceeds

-10,000m2, the development will also be recommended to provide skills and employment and supply chain opportunities.
+19.9 There may be occasions when commercial uses are developed jointly as part of one application.
+If the cumulative floorspace of these uses exceeds 10,000m, it would be appropriate for the development consider skills and employment and supply chain opportunities.

-19.9 These thresholds are intended to promote the development of Employment and Skills Plans on major developments where there is likely to be scope to provide a significant contribution on site.
-We would also strongly encourage applicants on smaller schemes to work with the councils to demonstrate that they are maximising employment and skills outputs.
+19.10 These thresholds are intended to be indicative, where there is likely to be scope to provide the opportunity to deliver on site employment skills and training.
+Nevertheless, this should not put off applicants of smaller schemes to work with the councils to realise employment and skills opportunities.